mtorpey/curlInterface/README.md

-The GAP 4 package `curl'
+The GAP 4 package `curlInterface'
 ==============================

 This Package provides a simple wrapper around libcurl, to allow downloading